 Brains

-A brain is a named snapshot of soul + persona + rules.
-Instead of switching three things separately, save your setup once and activate it in one command.
+A brain is a named bundle of soul + persona + rules + an optional procedure + optional skills, plus an optional preferred model identifier.
+Instead of switching five things separately, save the bundle once and realize it whenever you need it.

 Saving a brain